-This in-depth guide explains why feed management is, how to use it and why it's critical to reach your customers this way.
+This in-depth guide explains what feed management is, how to use it, and why it's critical to reach your customers this way.
 You’ll learn how to optimize your digital marketing with feed management.

 Digital marketing is, on paper, a simple process: a user searches for a product or service, sees your ad or product listing, clicks on it, and becomes a customer.